 It will be interesting to see if the developers are able to keep to these milestones laid out as we are already in Q3.
 If you want to keep up to date with the progress then you can view their blog.

-The Elrond Network has been in the works for two years, and with the release of the token is ready to join the mainstream.
+The Elrond Network has been in the works for three years, and with the release of the mainnet is ready to join the mainstream.
 The fact that the project was backed by Binance Launchpad is a good sign, indicating Elrond was fully vetted by Binance and found to be a solid project.

 Certainly, the team seems very competent, with a deep skillset.
 So far they have performed very well, hitting deadlines and deliverables as promised.
 This alone is valuable in the blockchain space.